SimiaCryptus/intellij-aicoder/docs/prompt_documentation.md

 ##### Process Selection

-The core functionality of the `AppendAction` class is encapsulated in the `processSelection` method.
+The core functionality of the `AppendTextWithChatAction` class is encapsulated in the `processSelection` method.
 This method takes a `SelectionState` and a configuration string as inputs and returns a string that represents the original selected text with additional text appended to it.
 The method performs the following steps:

 1. **Fetch Settings**: It retrieves the current application settings using `AppSettingsState.instance`, which includes the default chat model and temperature settings for generating text.